How to Add Standby Nodes to Caching Database Clusters

 You can also add standby nodes to an existing database cluster.
 From the Databases page, click the name of the cluster to go to its Overview page, then click the Settings tab.

-Screenshot of Redis cluster settings page
+Screenshot of Caching cluster settings page

 On the Settings page, in the Cluster configuration section, click Edit.
 Open the Standby Nodes dropdown and choose the number of standby nodes.